 Sites

-On the Opalstack hosting platform, websites are built by assigning domains and subdomains to sets of applications and URI paths.
+On the Opalstack hosting platform, websites are built by assigning domains and subdomains to sets of applications and URL paths.

 This approach enables you to build any type of site from a simple static home page to a complex web application.
 For example a single site could have all of the following: